Fixed Effects Binary Choice Models with Three or More Periods

 Before describing our identification strategy of $\beta_0$ when $F$ is a generalized logistic distribution, two remarks are in order.
-First, we obtain our results below irrespective of the vector $w$.
-Hence, in contradistinction with the fixed effect logistic model, we do not fix the distribution of $\eps$, but simply impose that it belongs to a family of distributions indexed by two parameters.
+First, we obtain our results below irrespective of the vector $w$.\footnote{ We do impose however that all the components of $w$ are non-zero, for normalization purposes.
+Otherwise, the model with $w=(w_1,0)$ and $\beta_0$, for instance, would be equivalent to the model with $w=(0,w_1)$ and $\beta_0/\lambda_2$.
+A similar issue arises with, e.g., $w=(w_1,w_2,0)$ if $\lambda_3/\lambda_2=\lambda_2/\lambda_1$.} Hence, in contradistinction with the fixed effect logistic model, we do not fix the distribution of $\eps$, but simply impose that it belongs to a family of distributions indexed by two parameters.
 Members of this family differ in particular by their skewness and kurtosis.
-In linear regressions, the residuals are often found to have a skewed distribution of even kurtosis.
+In linear regressions, the residuals are often found to have a skewed distribution with either positive or negative excess kurtosis.
 Then, there is no reason why the latent variables corresponding to $Y_{it}$ would not exhibit a similar pattern.
 On the other hand, we do fix $\lambda$.
 Identification of $\lambda$ could also be of interest but is not addressed in this paper.